hbc/dc_2016_04/lessons/08_variant-calling-workflow.md

 ## Variant calling

-A variant call is a conclusion that there is a nucleotide difference vs. some reference at a given position in an individual genome or transcriptome.
+A variant call is a conclusion that there is a nucleotide difference vs. some reference at a given position in an individual genome or transcriptome, often referred to as a Single Nucleotide Polymorphism (SNP).
 The call is usually accompanied by an estimate of variant frequency and some measure of confidence.
 Similar to other steps in this workflow, there are number of tools available for variant calling.
-In this workshop we will be using `bcftools`
+In this workshop we will be using `bcftools`, but there are a few things we need to do before actually calling the variants.

 ![workflow](../img/variant_calling_workflow.png)